-Informed consent (parents): Parents should have the information they need to make informed choices about supports and provide consent for any supports they or their child receives.
+Informed consent (parents): Parents should have the information they need to make informed choices about supports and provide consent for any supports received.

-Qualified practitioners: Practitioners should have relevant qualifications, be regulated, work within their scope of practice, and engage in continuing professional development.
+Qualified practitioners: Practitioners should have relevant qualifications, be regulated, work within their scope of practice with appropriate supervision, and engage in continuing professional development.